 Green energy is an extra cost to conventional energy and is charged as a percentage actual use.
 While deciding to incorporate Bullfrog’s power into our energy purchasing, we paused to rethink, and reduce our use.
 Through a ‘lights out’ initiative in the dining room during daytime hours, and replacing fixtures and lamps to more efficient models, we saved the dollars required to purchase the green premium.

-In 2008, River Café general manager Kristi Peters Snider conducted a Carbon Footprint Study comparing the impact of local versus imported foodstuffs purchased by River Café.
+In 2008, River Café conducted a Carbon Footprint Study comparing the impact of local versus imported foodstuffs it purchased.
 Through this valuable work we recognized vast inefficiencies in local distribution networks, which was shared with many of our suppliers.
 This valuable information has led to new distribution collaborations and in some cases, the purchasing of more efficient delivery vehicles.
-Kristi also developed River Café’s Sustainability Report a valuable tool to record and measure River Café’s sustainable progress.

-The ability to measure progress is essential to our achieving goals.
+River Café’s produces a Sustainability Report – a valuable tool to record and measure progress and is essential to our achieving goals.
 River Café’s Sustainability Report allows us to reflect, rethink and plan ahead.

 Leaders in Environmentally Accountable Foodservice